-I also put together a list of what I will miss and won’t miss living in Washington, DC as it helps me appreciate what I had and at the same time, it helps me to remember what I didn’t like, hopefully making moving a little bit easier.
+I also put together a list of what I will miss and won’t miss about living in Washington, DC as it helps me appreciate what I had.
+At the same time, it helps me to remember what I didn’t like, hopefully making moving a little bit easier.

 Here are some things to know about Washington, DC, whether you are visiting for a short stay or moving here.

 Things to know about Washington, DC

-I always heard that, second to Washington, DC’s Cherry Blossom Festival, the best time to visit are area’s monuments is at night.
+I always heard that, second to Washington, DC’s Cherry Blossom Festival, the best time to visit our area’s monuments is at night.
 I finally made the walk happen.
 Check out the spectacular pictures.

 What I’ll miss about Washington, DC